The Federation Strikes Back: A Survey of Federated Learning Privacy Attacks, Defenses, Applications, and Policy Landscape: Application Use Cases and Policy Drivers

 \section{Application Use Cases and Policy Drivers}

-As part of the research in FL, investigating when the participating parties are adequately incentivized to participate is crucial, especially for real-life scenarios.
-The incentive mechanism expects that not all clients have the same interests in the global model as the server.
-The existing FL incentive mechanism is typically designed by sampling a fixed subset of clients based on their data quantity or resources \cite{Luo+23}.
-On the far-end of this spectrum, on the non-federated setting, clients can train their own local model $M_i$ using only the available local data $D_i$ and send the local model parameters to the server.
-Analysis based on \cite{Mansour+20} shows that local training often outperforms federated models, depending on the local data $D_i$.
-Federated learning has multiple applications across various industries, including healthcare, finance, automotive, and personalized medicine.
-In healthcare, we can use federated learning to train models on patients’ data without compromising their privacy, especially when using Differential Privacy.
-Similarly, in the financial industry, we can employ federated learning to train fraud detection models without exposing any sensitive financial data to potentially malicious entities.
-In the automotive industry, we can employ federated learning to train autonomous driving models on real-life data avoiding transferring huge volumes of data back to the servers.
+Federated learning has multiple applications across various industries, including healthcare, finance, automotive, and IoT/Edge devices.
+In healthcare, FL can be used to train models on patients’ data without compromising privacy, especially when using differential privacy.
+Similarly, in the financial industry, we can employ FL to train fraud detection models without exposing sensitive financial data to potentially malicious entities.
+In the automotive industry, FL can be employed to train autonomous driving models on real-life data while avoiding the costs of transferring huge volumes of data back to the servers.
+Table~\ref{tab:applications_cross} further summarizes the application domains along with the commonly applicable setting (cross-device and cross-silo) for deployment.

+FL has been successfully deployed in industry settings~\cite{Ge2021FailurePI}~\cite{Imperial}~\cite{9529467}~\cite{Sun_Tang_Yang_Yu_Wang_Ding_Li_Yu_2024}.
+One example of successful adoption comes from predictive maintenance and failure prediction, which are crucial for large-scale production lines.
+They require real-time failure monitoring and updates from multiple resources across an enterprise that are often guarded by different privacy and security policies.
+Bosch~\cite{Ge2021FailurePI} has used many federated algorithms in various horizontal FL and vertical FL production scenarios such as predictive maintenance.
+Through this, Bosch was able to improve the life expectancy of production line machinery over time without significant overhead compared to centralized learning approaches.
+Other companies~\cite{Imperial} have also used FL in similar use cases to drastically reduce the cost of halting in the production line due to unexpected failures.